Behavioral epigenetics: Discovery

-Recent research has also shown the relationship of methylation of the maternal glucocorticoid receptor and maternal neural activity in response to mother-infant interactions on video.
-Longitudinal follow-up of those infants will be important to understand the impact of early caregiving in this high-risk population on child epigenetics and behavior.

 Cognition

 Learning and memory

 A 2010 review discussed the role of DNA methylation in memory formation and storage, but the precise mechanisms involving neuronal function, memory, and methylation reversal remained unclear at the time.

 Further research investigated the molecular basis for long-term memory.
 By 2015 it had become clear that long-term memory requires gene transcription activation and de novo protein synthesis.
 Long-term memory formation depends on both the activation of memory promoting genes and the inhibition of memory suppressor genes, and DNA methylation/DNA demethylation was found to be a major mechanism for achieving this dual regulation.

 Rats with a new, strong long-term memory due to contextual fear conditioning have reduced expression of about 1,000 genes and increased expression of about 500 genes in the hippocampus of the brain 24 hours after training, thus exhibiting modified expression of 9.17% of the rat hippocampal genome.
 Reduced gene expressions were associated with methylations of those genes and hypomethylation was found for genes involved in synaptic transmission and neuronal differentiation.

 Further research into long-term memory has shed light on the molecular mechanisms by which methylation is created or removed, as reviewed in 2022.
 These mechanisms include, for instance, signal-responsive TOP2B-induced double-strand breaks in immediate early genes.
 More than 100 DNA double-strand breaks occur, both in the hippocampus and in the medial prefrontal cortex (mPFC), in two peaks, at 10 minutes and at 30 minutes after contextual fear conditioning.
 This appears to be earlier than the DNA methylations and demethylations of neuron DNA in the hippocampus that were measured at one hour and 24 hours after contextual fear conditioning.

 The double strand breaks occur at known memory-related immediate early genes (among other genes) in neurons after neuron activation.
 These double-strand breaks allow the genes to be transcribed and then translated into active proteins.